jimmyng94/PawBeat/README.md

 - [Tymon Herzyk](https://github.com/tymonherzyk)

 ## Disclaimer
-Disruption due to COVID-19 has prohibited us from running any actual test on our test dog.
+Disruption due to COVID-19 has prohibited us from running any actual tests on our test dog.
 Thus, this project is not guaranteed to work on a dog.
 Testing was only done using a human heartbeat that was collected before the disruption.
-We hope that we will be able to test it on a real pet and collect more data to improve our algorithm.
+In the future we hope to be able to test it on a real pet and collect more data to improve our algorithm.
 Thank you for your understanding.